Azzedine Alaïa

-Azzedine Alaïa (/fr/; عز الدين عليّة, /ar/; 26 February 1935 – 18 November 2017) was a Tunisian couturier and shoe designer.
-He became globally known particularly beginning in the 1980s for his women's dresses and he would dress numerous celebrities throughout his career.
+Azzedine Alaïa (/fr/; عز الدين عليّة, /ar/; 26 February 1935 – 18 November 2017) was a Tunisian-French couturier and shoe designer.
+He became globally known for his women's dresses, and he dressed numerous celebrities throughout his career.

 Early life and education

 Alaïa was born in Tunis, on 26 February 1935.
 His parents were wheat farmers, but his twin sister, Hafida, inspired his love for couture.
 A French friend of his mother, Mrs. Pineau, fed Alaïa's instinctive creativity with copies of Vogue.
 When he was 15 years old he lied about his age to get into the Tunis Institute of Fine Arts, a local school of fine arts in Tunis, where he gained valuable insights into the human form and began studying sculpture.
 He worked as an assistant to Madame Richard, a Tunisian seamstress, and with this he paid for his sister's school tuition fees.